Max-McKone/osteoai.com/README.md

 # osteoai.com
-Website for the OsteoAI app.
+Website for the OsteoAI app